cbritt0n/mcp-auth-py/README.md

 The adapter is optional; when unset the provider falls back to the in-process cache.

-## Development notes
+## Important Notes
 - JWKS are cached per provider instance; use Redis for multi-process sharing.
-- Tests include shims so you can run the suite without every cloud SDK installed.
+- The test suite includes provider shims for testing without requiring all cloud SDKs.

 ## Contributing